Bot or Human? Detecting ChatGPT Imposters with A Single Question

 \section{Experiments}

 In this section, we present the experimental results of our proposed single questions for distinguishing between humans and LLMs.
 We curate a dataset for each category of the proposed questions, which is used to evaluate the performance of both humans and LLMs.
 By contrasting the accuracy of responses, we aim to differentiate between the two.
-In the subsequent subsections, we describe the process of constructing the datasets and report our findings.